MoimHossain/aoi-real-time-audio-rag/README.md

 The combination of WebRTC's real-time capabilities with Azure OpenAI's language models and Azure AI Search's enterprise search capabilities creates a powerful system for enterprise knowledge access and retrieval.

-The complete source code for this implementation can be found at: [https://github.com/MoimHossain/aoi-real-time-audio-rag/tree/main](https://github.com/MoimHossain/aoi-real-time-audio-rag/tree/main)